- Academic Affairs

 Frequently Asked Questions

 Quantum Financials is the name that the campus selected for UMB’s Oracle cloud financials system.
 The system replaces eUMB Financials and RAVEN Financials Inquiry.
-The target go-live date for the Quantum Financials system is late October 2018.
+The target go-live date for the Quantum Financials system is May 2019.

-No. Once Quantum Financials goes live, eUMB Financials and RAVEN Financials Inquiry will no longer be used to access current data.
+Once Quantum Financials goes live, eUMB Financials and RAVEN Financials Inquiry will no longer be used to access current data.
 You could still use RAVEN to access historical transaction data that existed at go-live.

 Project ID is an integral part of the accounting string and will remain in some form.
-The project team anticipates that grants, capital projects will retain ‘Project’ as part of the accounting string.
-Other sources of funds will use a combination of segments which will be the equivalent of today’s Project ID.
+The project team anticipates that grants, capital projects will retain "Project" as part of the accounting string.
+Other sources of funds will use a combination of segments that will be the equivalent of today’s Project ID.

-The project team is planning for demonstrations, training and ongoing support both before and after Quantum Financials goes live.
+The project team is planning for demonstrations, training, and ongoing support before and after Quantum Financials goes live.
 More details will be shared as they become available.

-A Change Agent will be an employee from either a central office or from a school or department who wants to know more about QF and will be engaged to disseminate information to the larger campus audience and build awareness.
+A Change Agent will be an employee from a central office or a school or department who wants to know more about Quantum Financials and will be engaged to disseminate information to the larger campus audience and build awareness.